Make Sure the Divorce Agreement Provides for Your Special Needs Child

 The Nova Family Law Group — Fairfax, Virginia

-At the Nova Family Law Group, we focus our family law practice on representing clients in complex divorce cases.
+At the Nova Family Law Group, we focus our family law practice on representing clients in complex divorce and custody cases.
 We bring decades of legal experience to our work on behalf of families in and around Fairfax, and our attorneys are known and respected in the local legal community as strong and ethical advocates.

 Unique Considerations in Divorces Between Parents of a Special Needs Child